nwthomas/gitops/README.md

 - [Terraform](https://developer.hashicorp.com/terraform)
 - [Traefik](https://traefik.io/traefik)

-## 📄 License

-MIT License - You are welcome to fork this repository and use it to spin up your own home Kubernetes configurations.

 ## 🙇🏻‍♂️ Acknowledgements

 - [Edede Oiwoh](https://github.com/ededejr) for inspiring me to build a home cluster and for bouncing ideas around